V. Shantaram: Personal life

-In 1956, just before the law was changed to prohibit polygamy for Hindus (but not for Muslims), Shantaram married another of his leading ladies, the actress Sandhya (née Vijaya Deshmukh), who had already starred in his films Amar Bhoopali and Parchaiyan and would go on to star in many of his future films like Do Aankhen Barah Haath, Jhanak Jhanak Payal Baaje, Navrang, Jal Bin Machhli Nritya Bin Bijli and Sehra.
-They did not have any children together, but Sandhya bonded strongly with Vimalabai and her children, and she lives with them as a respected mother.
+In 1956, just before the law was changed to prohibit polygamy for Hindus, Shantaram married another of his leading ladies, the actress Sandhya (née Vijaya Deshmukh), who had starred in his films Amar Bhoopali and Parchaiyan and would go on to star in many of his future films like Do Aankhen Barah Haath, Jhanak Jhanak Payal Baaje, Navrang, Jal Bin Machhli Nritya Bin Bijli and Sehra.
+They did not have any children together.

+Death

 Shantaram died on 30 October 1990 in Mumbai.
-He was survived by his three wives and his seven children.
+He was survived by his three wives and seven children.

-Vimalabai died in 1996 after being bedridden for four years.
+Vimalabai died in 2008 after being bedridden for four years.
 Jayashree died peacefully in her sleep in 2003.

-Shantaram used to live at Panhala near Kolhapur in Maharashtra state.
-His daughter Saroj has maintained his house and has converted the rest of the property into a hotel named Valley View Grand.
+Sandhya (Vijaya Deshmukh) died in 2025.

 V. Shantaram worked in railway workshop Hubballi, Karnataka State

-V. Shantaram's family moved from Kholapur to Hubbbali also known as Hubli in Karnataka in 1917 facing tough time financially.
-Shantaram a teenager then joined as a fitter in the railway workshop at Hubballi, for a salary of 8 annas (50 paise) per day, impressed by his hard work his salary was raised to 12 annas per day.
+V. Shantaram's family moved from Kolhapur to Hubbbali also known as Hubli in Dharwar district, Bombay state Now Karnataka in 1917 facing a tough time financially.
+Shantaram, then a teenager joined the railway workshop at Hubballi as a fitter for a salary of 8 annas (50 paise) per day.
+Impressed by his hard work his salary was raised to 12 annas per day.

 In the evenings he worked as a door keeper at NEW Deccan Cinema Theatre at Hubballi.
-Though he was not paid for this job, he was allowed to watch all movies free.
-There he watched movies of Dadasaheb Phalke, father of Indian Cinema, and developed passion for the movies.
+Although he was not paid for this job, he was allowed to watch all movies screened for free.
+There he watched movies of Dadasaheb Phalke, father of Indian Cinema, and developed a passion for the movies.
 He learnt photography and sign board painting in Hubballi.
-He said later that the first time he touched camera he instantly connected to it.
+He later said that the first time he touched a camera, he instantly connected to it.